-- (a) Seminar Paper.
-A student who wishes to use a seminar paper to satisfy the Review's comment requirement must submit a non-classroom credit form, signed by the Review's faculty advisor, to the registrar's office indicating the student is requesting one credit for Law Review Staff (Course 763-P). - (b) Directed Research Paper.
-A student who wishes to use a directed research paper to satisfy the Review's comment requirement must submit: - (1) a non-classroom credit form, signed by the Review's faculty advisor, to the registrar's office indicating the student is requesting one credit for Law Review Staff (Course 763-P), and - (2) a second non-classroom credit form, signed by the faculty member supervising the directed research paper, to the registrar's office indicating the student is requesting credit for Directed Research (Course H798 or Course H799).
-It is the student's responsibility to find a faculty member willing to supervise the directed research paper. - (c) Timing of Class and Credits.
-Students must take the Seminar or Directed Research in the same semester that the student is obligated to write a comment for the Review.
+(a) Seminar Paper.
+A student who wishes to use a seminar paper to satisfy the Review's comment requirement must submit a non-classroom credit form, signed by the Review's faculty advisor, to the registrar's office indicating the student is requesting one credit for Law Review Staff (Course 763-P).

+(b) Directed Research Paper.
+A student who wishes to use a directed research paper to satisfy the Review's comment requirement must submit:

+(1) a non-classroom credit form, signed by the Review's faculty advisor, to the registrar's office indicating the student is requesting one credit for Law Review Staff (Course 763-P), and directed research paper, to the registrar's office indicating the student is requesting credit for Directed Research (Course H798 or Course H799).
+It is the student's responsibility to find a faculty member willing to supervise the directed research paper.